-We are privileged to have leading edge technology in our building.
+We are privileged to have access to technologies in our building.
 In order to maintain and protect it; students will be asked to sign a Technology User Agreement at the beginning of the year.
-This will cover all equipment; computers, laptops, digital cameras, projectors, and iPads.
+This will cover all equipment; computers, laptops, digital cameras, projectors, iPads and other electronics.
 While normal wear and tear is expected, damage caused due to abuse or neglect will be charged to the students.
 Internet usage and student email also requires a contract that commits to appropriate use.